 Where a tenant goes on to a month to month basis we have to re-serve all the paperwork again explaining that they are now on a month to month contract.
 This then has to be acknowledged by the tenant by way of an email so that you have a record of it.
 We have a special system at Harringtons that allows us to do this to ensure that it has been done correctly.

 5. Are there any other rules that I need to adhere to on my paperwork?

 There are a huge amount.
 In the last five years there has been 127 new laws when it comes to letting properties out.
 The main ones are as follows:-

 These have to be carried out every 10 years and we often find that landlords either don’t have them or that they have expired.
 They must have a least rating of E at this moment in time.
 If the works are not carried out then the property cannot be rented out in its current state.

 These came into force in July of this year compulsory with tenants where they are signing new tenancies and/renewals .
 Any renewal after April 2021 also has to have the work carried out.

 These are Electrical Installation Certificate reports showing that the electrics at the property are safe.
 Portable appliance tests are where you have fridge freezers, washing machines, etc. that are not built in and you can ensure that they are safe.
 This is particularly important as the Grenfell fire came from a fridge.
-If you haven’t carried these out and wish to do so please do not hesitate to contact us we can organize it for you.
 For a more in depth understanding on this please refer to our previous article relating to mandatory electric safety reports – https://harringtonslettings.co.uk/mandatory-electrical-safety-reports-and-pat-testing/

 Deposit protected accounts